RoyIvia/devops-cloud-portfolio/04-shell-scripting/03-Pipes&Commands.md

 ```
 At first glance, it may seem like this command should combine the output of `date` with the string `"Today"`.
 However, this is not the case.

+## date is a system default command, it sends its output to stdin but pipe (|)  does not receive output from stdin thus only the echo command gives an output.

 - The pipe (`|`) sends the output of `date` to the next command
 - `echo` does not read input from standard input (stdin)
 - Instead, `echo` only prints the argument provided (`"Today"`)